 The Family Support Worker in Gads Hill Center’s Head Start Partner Network is responsible for providing comprehensive support to families.
-Family support workers are expected to develop a relationship with parents and/or guardians beginning during the enrollment process and support parents in setting and achieving ambitious goals and accessing resources to meet their family’s needs.
-In addition, this position is responsible for achieving all assigned milestones established by the grantee in the health, mental health, family and community partnerships, disabilities and ERSEA.
-Family Support Workers play a key role in engaging parents in leadership roles and empowering parents as advocates for their families.
-Finally, Family Support Workers in the Partner Network option provide key support by monitoring compliance at partner sites.
+Family Support Workers are expected to develop a relationship with parents and/or guardians during the initial enrollment process, and to support parents in setting and achieving goals, as well as connecting them to resources to meet families’ needs.
+In addition, this position is responsible for ensuring achievement of all assigned milestones established by the grantee in education, health, mental health, family and community partnerships, disabilities and ERSEA.
+Family Support Workers play a key role in engaging parents and empowering them to be advocates for their families through education.
+Finally, Family Support Workers in the Partner Network provide key support by monitoring compliance at all partner sites.

 DUTIES AND RESPONSIBILITIES:

-Refer families to resources according to needs.
-Document referrals and progress towards goals and follow up with families regarding referrals on a regular basis.
+Refers families to resources, according to needs.
+Documents referrals and progress towards goals and conducts follow-up with families regarding referrals on a regular basis.

-Help parents access consistent health care in a “medical home” for their children, and monitor health records in collaboration with the health coordinator.
+Helps parents establish a medical home to access continuous health services for children and monitor health records in collaboration with the Partner Network Manager.

-Maintain community resource guide to assist parents in identifying and accessing local community resources.
+Maintains an up-to-date community resource directory in conjunction with the site to assist parents in identifying and accessing local community resources.

-Perform record-keeping and other reporting functions as required by Head Start Performance and submit all agency reports in a timely manner.
+Performs record-keeping and other reporting functions, as required, and submits monthly reports to the Partner Network Manager in a timely manner.